-I want to get them out there and show them that everyone lives a little bit differently and things don’t always work the way we want them to work and sometimes, when you do travel or when you do experience something new it may not go exactly as planned and that’s okay.
+I want to get them out there and show them that everyone lives a little bit differently.
+Things don’t always work the way we want them to work, and sometimes, when you do travel or when you do experience something new, it may not go exactly as planned, and that’s okay.
 You have to roll with it.
 Sometimes you have to change your plans at the last minute and that it’s okay to do that.

 It can look different in each family.
-So yes, of course, traveling full time and showing your kids the world is certainly the thing that I aspire to, but for now, we’re dipping our toe into world schooling, the way that I would like to work school, which is to travel full time.
-But in the meantime, we’re going to do everything we can to just travel the world, while we can.
+So yes, of course, traveling full time and showing your kids the world is certainly the thing that I aspire to.
+Still, for now, we’re dipping our toe into world schooling, the way I would like to work school, which is to travel full time.
+But in the meantime, we’re going to do everything we can to travel the world while we can.

 Sandi & Jimi Falin – Tryn Something New

 For us, it’s seeing it first hand and experiencing it.
-Whatever the culture is, whatever the country is about, there’s nothing that can replace actually physically being there.
+Whatever the culture is, whatever the country is about, nothing can replace actually physically being there.